10 Shear Loading in Beams

 \[ Q_{\max }=\frac{4 r}{3 \pi} \frac{1}{2} \pi r^2=\frac{2}{3} r^3 \]

-Note that both of these are only for finding the first moment of area at the neutral axis (Qmax).
-If the first moment of area around any other axis is required, these shortcuts will not work, and the general process will need to be used.
+Note that both of these approaches are used only for finding the first moment of area at the neutral axis (Qmax).
+If the first moment of area around any other axis is required, these shortcuts will not work and the general process will need to be used.

 10.2 Shear Stress